 Thank you for your interest in the Child and Adolescent Psychiatry Residency Training Program at the Child and Family Institute at St. Luke's - Mount Sinai Roosevelt and Mount Sinai Beth Israel.
 The program is directed by Georgia Gaveras, DO.

-For over half a century, the Division of Child and Adolescent Psychiatry of Mount Sinai St. Luke's Roosevelt, a University Hospital of Columbia University's College of Physicians and Surgeons, has been an integral part of the Department of Psychiatry.
+For over half a century, the Division of Child and Adolescent Psychiatry of Mount Sinai St. Luke's Roosevelt, has been an integral part of the Department of Psychiatry.
 Beginning in the late 1940's, before Child and Adolescent Psychiatry was even a recognized field, St. Luke's (SL) and Roosevelt (RH) Hospitals were providing care to children and their families afflicted by mental illness.
 The skilled, multidisciplinary mental health professionals in the Division provide diagnostic and therapeutic services for children, adolescents, and their families whose problems range from mild behavioral difficulties to severe psychiatric illness.

 In addition to the Child and Adolescent Psychiatry Residency Training Program, the division has nationally renowned training programs for other mental health professionals, an internship program in Child Psychology, postdoctoral fellowships in Child Psychology, and an internship program in clinical Social Work, all of which combine clinical and research training.